 Can Dogs Eat Peas?

-However, peas should not be the main part of your dog's diet.
+However, they should be served plain, without any added salt or seasoning, and should not constitute a significant portion of a dog's diet.
 As carnivores, dogs need a balanced diet that is primarily composed of meat.

 Related reading: Can Dogs Be Vegan?

 Additionally, some dogs may have difficulty digesting peas, which can lead to an upset stomach.

 How much peas can you feed your dog?